 The District's net position decreased during the most recent fiscal year.
-The majority of the decrease was due to conveyance of infrastructure.
+The majority of the decrease was due to bond issue costs.

 Key elements of the change in net position are reflected in the following table:

 CHANGES IN NET POSITION FOR THE FISCAL YEAR END SEPTEMBER 30,